cbarkinozer/Java/Spring/Spring.md

 One of the most popular Java Enterprise Edition (Java EE) frameworks, Spring helps developers create high-performing applications using plain old Java objects (POJOs).
 Rod Johnson created it in 2003 because the EJB had architectural problems.
 Spring is the most popular framework for java.

+**Plain old java object(POJO)**: An ordinary Java object, not bound by any special restriction.
+It should not implement or extend any class/interface.

+**Bean**: A special kind of POJO that has some restrictions.
+Beans must be serializable.
+Fields must be private.
+Fields should have getters/setters.
+There must be a no-argument constructor.
+Fields are only accessed by constructors or getters/setters.

+**Extensible Markup Language(XML)**: simple text-based format for representing structured information.
+For example : <menu><submenuitem text=”example” file=”example.html”/></menu>

+**Annotation**: In dictionary meaning, annotation is a note added by way of comment or explanation.
+In programming, an annotation is a form of metadata that provides data about a program that is not a part of the program itself (For example @Configuration, @Bean, @Import, and @DependsOn annotations).

+**Aspect-oriented Programming(AOP)**: Modularization of crosscutting concerns(concerns that affect every layer of a software architecture) such as transaction management, logging, security.

 **Dependency of an object**: An object’s dependency is other objects that they work with (dependent to work).

 **Inversion of Control(IoC)**: Taking the control of creating and instantiating the beans from the developer to the framework.
 To make it possible, the Spring frameworks use abstractions and rely on object graphs generated at runtime.